apurvakoshti/Spotify-Clone/README.md

-Spotify Clone Project using only HTML and CSS.
+Spotify Clone Project using HTML and CSS.